 Awarded to the inspiring or interesting scenario, that attracted the attention of the jury by distinguishing itself from the rest of the games in a particular way.
 The award can be given for either the general concept or a specific part of the scenario.

-Awarded to the scenario that in an accessible and inspiring way best presents its material.
+Awarded to the scenario that best presents its material in an accessible and inspiring way.
 The award includes text, structure, appearance, and presentation and is assessed in relation to the preparation of the participants and the use during the game.

 Awarded to the scenario that presents the players with the best foundation for roleplay within the framework of the scenario and which ensures co-ownership of the experience.
 Another consideration is that the content designed for the players is inspiring and engaging.